SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/05-Homework.md

 When guests come to the party check if he/she **exists** in any of **the two reservation lists**.

 The input will be an **array of strings**.
-You will be given the list with the guests which you have to process until the following command is reached: `PARTY`.
+You will be given the list with the guests which you have to process until the following command is reached: "**PARTY**".

 All **VIP numbers start with a digit**.

-When you receive the command `PARTY`, the guests start coming.
+When you receive the command "**PARTY**", the guests start coming.

-Output all guests, who did not come to the party (VIPs must be first).
+Output all guests, who did not come to the party (**VIPs must be first**).

 # Example